philip-shen/note_python/Linux_Ubuntu/README.md

-# note of Python on Ubuntu
+# Note of Python on Ubuntu
 Take some note of Python on Ubuntu

 # Table of Content